 - Trouble with vision

-However, someone with CP may have none of these issues.
+Some children with CP have none of these issues.

 Children with CP will be more likely to have the best quality of life if they are diagnosed and get treatment early.